MillionConcepts/ahfe/document/bundle_documentation.md

 Heat Flow Experiments (AHFE), addresses several errors and artifacts in these data, and presents them in several reduced formats designed for compatibility and ease of access.
 This document is intended to serve as high-level documentation for these new reduced data sets.
 It is not a detailed description of the AHFE as such.
-We recommend that readers unfamiliar with the AHFE begin by reading David R. Williams' excellent overviews of the Apollo 15 and 17 Apollo Lunar Surface Experiment Packages (ALSEP) and HFEs [^1] [^2] [^3] [^4] (included in the /hfe subdirectory of this collection) .
+We recommend that readers unfamiliar with the AHFE begin by reading David R. Williams' excellent overviews of the Apollo 15 and 17 Apollo Lunar Surface Experiment Packages (ALSEP) and HFEs [^1] [^2] [^3] [^4] (included in the /hfe subdirectory of this collection).

-**Note to PDS reviewer: this paragraph is a placeholder reference to a forthcoming publication by our team in P&SS which provides a narrative of the data's history and our ingestion processes that is more detailed than we consider desirable for primary documentation [^5] which can be updated with doi after assigned.
-If preferable, we could alternatively link to a version on arXiv.**

 A variety of other useful references are included later in this document.
+Furthermore, a forthcoming publication by our team in *Planetary and Space Science* provides a narrative of the data's history and our ingestion processes that is more detailed than we consider desirable for primary documentation [^5].

 ## Data sources